Close Icon

 Located between the two popular towns of Newquay and Padstow, Watergate Bay contains a large stretch of sandy beach with an active beachside calendar.

-This North Cornwall beach is host to the main, gnarly arena for the widely popular Boardmasters Festival.
+This is one of the best beaches in North Cornwall and is host to the main, gnarly arena for the widely popular UK festival, Boardmasters.
 Huge waves from the Atlantic make the beach the ideal surfing destination and other watersports are available on the waters including kitesurfing, wave skiing and stand-up paddle surfing.

 The beach is ideal for families, with fascinating rock pools available for children to play in and a designated safe swimming zone, managed by lifeguards during the summer months.
 Various cafés and restaurants are located on the beachfront, meaning a traditional Cornish pasty and an ice cream are never far away.